Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 <img src="https://static.mamot.fr/media_attachments/files/112/570/486/116/968/458/original/d0bf0c17e4be5a98.png" alt="The script model and the resulting dynamic view" width=400 />

 ## Text editor
-A text editor with style capabilities can be instantiated from a small script.
+A text editor with style capabilities instantiated from a small script.

 Watch the concept demonstrated: https://mamot.fr/@drgeo/114154912013226195